xcono/views/tasks.md

 ## Architecture & Behavior Overview

+The app tend to utilize high cohesion where "supabase response => (minimal mapping or no mapping) => shadcn component props" approach.

 The application is a thin integration between a data layer (Supabase via supabase‑js) and a UI layer (shadcn‑svelte on SvelteKit).
-This is a **SPA (Single Page Application)** architecture.
-Behavior is alias‑first: users map component props to columns, producing an alias‑select that shapes data at the PostgREST edge.
-A discovery‑driven preflight validates the query (tables/columns/operators/limits, RLS visibility) without heavy client‑side validators.
-The `QueryRunner` orchestrates preflight, policy checks, and execution via a Supabase `DataSource`, returning arrays of aliased objects.
-UI blocks render these objects directly, with no in‑component transforms.
+This is a **SPA (Single Page Application)** architecture with **direct data flow**: Supabase response data is passed directly to shadcn-svelte components via props without intermediate normalization.
+Direct data flow ensures proper field naming at the PostgREST level.
+A discovery‑driven preflight validates queries (tables/columns/operators/limits, RLS visibility) without heavy client‑side validators.
+The `QueryRunner` orchestrates preflight, policy checks, and execution via a Supabase `DataSource`, returning Supabase response format directly.

 Operationally, the system is **SPA-only** and privacy‑aware: client creation is browser‑bound, secrets never leak to the browser, and only metadata (duration, row count, table name) is logged.
 Performance is safeguarded by strict limits and preview caps, and caching (optional) is a small in‑memory TTL keyed by a stable hash of the `QueryConfig`.
-All integration details (component APIs, accessibility, Svelte 5 notes; client creation, PostgREST semantics, error handling) must be verified against the `context7` docs for `huntabyte/shadcn-svelte` and `supabase/supabase-js`.
+All integration details must be verified against the `context7` docs for `huntabyte/shadcn-svelte` and `supabase/supabase-js`.

 # Decomposition — Implementation Tasks (Aligned to plan.md)